Leicester Introduction Walking Tour, Leicester

 1) Town Hall Square

-Also located in the Town Hall Square is the Second Boer War Memorial which was sculpted by Joseph Crosland McClure and unveiled by Field Marshal Lord Grenfell on 1 July 1909.
+Town Hall Square is also home to the Second Boer War Memorial, sculpted by Joseph Crosland McClure and unveiled in 1909 by Field Marshal Lord Grenfell.
+This monument stands as a tribute to Leicester’s military history.

 2